Now Am Found: 2015

 Despite the confession, both Hays and West feel like the case isn't closed.
 They then make arrangements so that West can visit more often.
 The next day, Hays reads an excerpt from Amelia's book, where she talks in detail about Mike Ardoin, one of Julie's neighbors.
-Amelia's hallucination prompts Hays to finally realize something: Mike was the groundskeeper at the convent, which suggests that his daughter may be Julie's daughter.
+Amelia's hallucination prompts Hays to finally realize something: Mike was the groundskeeper at the convent, which suggests that his daughter may be Julie's daughter, and the nuns may have faked Julie's death to protect her.

-After obtaining Mike's address in Greenland, Hays visits him.
+After obtaining Mike's address in Greenland, Arkansas, Hays visits him.
 However, before he steps out of his car, his memory loss hits again and forgets why he was there.
 As he talks to Henry (Ray Fisher) on the phone, he is told to ask the woman (Bea Santos) in the house for help.
 While Henry goes to pick him up, Hays is offered a glass of water by the family, as he drinks it, realisation of who he is with returns.
 Henry arrives to help him back, with Rebecca (Deborah Ayorinde) also showing up to drive him home.

 While Hays goes to play with his family, Henry finds his note with the woman's address and decides to keep it.
 West joins the family outside the porch.
 As Hays stares at his grandchildren riding their bicycles, he remembers once again his marriage proposal to Amelia in 1980.
 The episode ends with a brief flashback of a young Hays venturing in the woods during the Vietnam War.